erikthalen/shopify-starter/docs/component.md

 # Components

-The theme's using [Barba.js](https://barba.js.org/) to navigate.
+The theme's built like a SPA, in that the page doesn't fully reload on page shifts.

 In order to keep the components on the site hydrated, there's a few framework-functions to handle this.

-Each component should be a function following the type of Component.
+Each component your make should be a function following the type of `Component`:

+<<< @/../frontend/types.ts {5-11}

 Each function has access to 2 arguments.
-The first is the result of `useRefs()`, and the other is an object containing an AbortSignal that is used to remove event listeners.
+The first is the result of `useRefs()`, and the other is an object containing an `AbortSignal` that is used to remove event listeners.

 ## Examples

 ### Standard

+This is how a typical component could look like:

 ```liquid
 <button data-ref='my-button'>My button</button>